-The vegan chicken battle is on: Impossible Foods is set to launch plant-based nuggets this fall.
+The vegan chicken battle is on: Impossible Foods nuggets have launched nationwide.
 (Shots fired, Beyond Meat.)
 And we may or may not already have our dipping sauces ready…

-The plant-based nuggets will feature soy protein and sunflower oil, which help give them a similar taste and texture to that of animal-derived nuggets.
+The plant-based nuggets feature soy protein and sunflower oil, which gives them a similar taste and texture to that of animal-derived nuggets.

 “In prototypes, we did include a small amount of heme and tested without,” Laura Kliman, Impossible’s senior flavor scientist, told Bloomberg.
 “We found in a nugget format, which is breaded and has some seasoning, it really wasn’t that necessary.”

-But Impossible Foods isn’t the only plant-based company to enter the burgeoning vegan chicken market.
-The company’s rival, Beyond Meat, rolled out vegan chicken tenders earlier this month.
+Impossible Foods isn’t the only plant-based company to enter the vegan chicken wars.
+The company’s rival Beyond Meat rolled out vegan chicken tenders this summer.

 The Beyond Chicken Tenders launched in nearly 400 restaurants around the country.
 They feature a crispy breading and are made from a variety of plant-based ingredients—such as faba beans and peas.
 They also look, cook, and taste just like their animal-derived counterparts.